 Own a gym?
 Unsure on regulations?

-If you own or manage a gym, it is essential to ensure you have the measures in place that will provide your customers, employees and building with sufficient prevention against fire.
+If you own or manage a gym, it is essential to ensure you understand fire exit regulations and have the measures in place that will provide your customers, employees and building with sufficient prevention against fire.

 A large element of this is the placement of a designated fire exit, clearly specified in the Regulatory Reform (Fire Safety) Order 2005, which is the most relevant piece of fire legislation that came into effect in 2006.